sibytes/yetl.io/docs/reference/table-config.md

 The table configuration defines that is loaded in a data pipeline.

 The table metadata is the most difficult and time consuming metadata to curate.
 Therefore yetl provides a command line tool to convert an excel curated definition of metadata into the required yaml format.
-Curating this kind of detail for large numbers of tables is much easier to do in an Excel document do it's excellent features.
+Curating this kind of detail for large numbers of tables is much easier to do in an Excel document due to it's excellent features.

 ## Example